ngcp-project/gcs-database-api/README.md

 11. You should now see the string with the last number sent using the js script

 For Docker Setup:
-1. Create .env file if it doesn't alrady exist using format provided in  .env.sample
+1. Create .env file if it doesn't already exist using format provided in  .env.sample
 2. Enter the following line into the CLI: docker-compose up --detach
 3. `dotnet run` in console
 4. Open Redis Commander and log in